 It was 1944.
-I was 7 years old and living in Juneau.
-In those days, there were three main educational systems for the youth of Alaska: territorial schools for non-Natives, BIA schools for Natives, and private, Christian schools.
+I was seven years old and living in Juneau with my father, mother and younger brother.
+In those days there were three educational systems for the youth of Southeast Alaska: the Territorial schools for the non-Natives, the B.I.A. schools for the Natives and the private Christian schools.

-Because the schools were segregated, and because the Natives wanted their children to have the best education possible and because they were supposed to be regarded as citizens, Natives believed the schools should be integrated.
-The battle to win this fight had been going on for many years by the Alaska Native Brotherhood and Sisterhood.
-The two individuals I remember who were in the middle of this were Roy Peratrovich and his wife, Elizabeth.
+Because the schools were segregated, because the Natives wanted their children to have the best education possible, because Natives were supposed to be regarded as citizens.
+Natives believed the schools should be integrated.
+The ongoing battle to win this fight was led by the Alaska Native Brotherhood and Sisterhood for many years.
+The two individuals, I remember, who were in the middle of this were Roy Peratrovich and his wife, Elizabeth.